The weather guys keeps saying it was 50 degrees today.

 We were sitting here watching TV when we heard this weird noise coming from the laundry room.

-We went back, and the water heater is making a noise.
+We went back, and the water heater was making a noise.

 Well, the video says it better than I can.